Researching the history of the Church before 1066

 Place-names derived from certain Latin terms suggest an early church.
 Baislec (Ireland), Paisley (Scotland) and Basaleg (Wales) stem from the Latin basilica, a particular type of Roman public building, on which many early churches were modelled.
 The word was absorbed into Irish Gaelic as baslec (church).
 Latin ecclesia ('church') became eglwys in Welsh: both eccles and eglwys occur in place-names.
 Latin dominicum (belonging to the lord) could be used to mean a church building up to c.600; it became domnach in Irish, and survives in place-names.
 Latin martyrium denotes the grave of a martyr and gave us the Welsh merthyr place-names and Merther (Cornwall).

-word lann or llan occurs
+The Cornish/Welsh word lann or llan

-frequently in place-names.
+occurs frequently in place-names.
 Originally meaning land

-,
+, it gradually

-it gradually came to mean churchyard
+came to mean churchyard

 and then church